ykhirao/qiita/gas/slacklog/README.md

-# Uging GAS for scraping
+# Uging GAS for logging by time